 Consent for Underage Enrollment

 Those under the age of 16 may not use the services without the consent or authorization of their parent or legal custodian.
-Team owners are responsible for that authorization when they add someone under the age of 16 to an account.
+Organization owners are responsible for that authorization when they add someone under the age of 16 to an account.